posit-dev/rsconnect-python/README.md

 ### Creating a Manifest for Future Deployment

 You can create a `manifest.json` file for a Jupyter Notebook, then use that manifest in a later deployment.
-Use the `write-manifest` to do this.
+Use the `write-manifest` command to do this.

 The `write-manifest` command will also create a `requirements.txt` file, if it does not already exist.
 It will contain the package dependencies from the current Python